Shuib Abdullah

 1. Registration

-When a user registers on a platform or website, it's essential to validate their authenticity right away.
+When a user registers on a platform or website, it's essential to immediately validate their authenticity.
 By sending out an email verification during the registration process, you ensure that the user is providing a legitimate email address that they can access.
 This not only guarantees the quality of your user database but also mitigates risks associated with spam or fraudulent accounts.
+It also provides a convenient place for you to confirm their email without seeming like you are trying to be sneaky about it.

 2. Signing Up to a Subscription List